 -Use of color and contrast creates very striking imagery

 Alright!
 Once you have your three artists, and you have listed a few characteristics of each person's work, start brainstorming ideas in which you could incorporate most of these into one same piece.
 Create several different sketches!
 You don't have to use ALL of the points you've written down, but make sure to at least use one characteristic of each artist.

 -Start with the artist that uses subjects or styles that you have a bit of practice in already and then see how you can incorporate characteristics of the other two.

 -Instead of wasting too much time thinking of the overall idea you want your drawing/painting to transmit, start drawing ONE object/person/animal/shape and add to it as you go.
 You'll start making connections between the elements you start adding.

 -After you have learned a bit about your favorite artists, think of an idea that is personal to YOU and YOUR LIFE, and then think about how one particular artist might go about representing that particular idea.

 Once you have selected an idea to work with, go ahead and start with your final piece!
 Remember, this is an exercise and is not meant to produce a finalized artwork.
 As with all types of explorations, try to have fun with it and not pressure yourself to create something perfect.
 If a great idea for a final piece, awesome!
 If not, at least you learned something new!

 My final exploration piece:

-Which are YOUR three favorite artists and what is it about their artwork you love so much?
+Which are your three favorite visual artists and what is it about their artwork you love so much?
 Do you think any of these characteristics can be found in your own work?
-I'd ABSOLUTELY LOVE it if you took a minute to comment below!
-Let me know if you use the Artist Mishmash technique!
-I'd love to see what you come up with!
+I'd absolutely love it if you took a minute to comment below!

 is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites